Let me tell you a story–a true story.

-I felt an expansion of myself, and a quiet whisper say “Yes, Brittney, you have the capacity to do this—no matter how hard it seems.”
+I felt an expansion of myself, and a quiet whisper say, “Yes, Brittney, you have the capacity to do this—no matter how hard it seems.”

 After that, I was in peace, and I fell asleep.

-And you know what?
+You know what?
 It’s been over a year since this has happened, and I can see now that I made it through.
 We all did.
 We are okay.
 And I believe we are even happier now because of the change.

 Not every emotion-moment is like this.
 I don’t always see the answers as a visual image, but I do get answers, and when I act on them, I’m always left in peace.
 The answers always come.
 Our emotions really are messengers!